rd-switchboard/Toolbox/README.md

 to make the RD-Switchboard operation easier.
 Please feel free to use these tools under the MIT license.

+This Document contains only list of existsing projects in this repository.
+Please refer to the actual project README.md file for a information about how to install and use each tool.

 # RDS

 ## [RDS: Clean RDS Records](https://github.com/rd-switchboard/Toolbox/tree/master/RDS/clean_rds_records)